-The EU Import One-Stop-Shop (IOSS)
+The EU Import One-Stop Shop (IOSS)

-One VAT database for your whole inventory
+A VAT database for your entire product portfolio

-Online trade with the United Kingdom after Brexit
+Trade with the United Kingdom after Brexit

 The United Kingdom left the European Single Market and the Customs Union on 31 December 2020 as part of the so-called Brexit.
 Find out how the new agreement will affect e-commerce with Great Britain and Northern Ireland.